My English boyfriend Joe and I experienced a big earthquake in Japan.

 We woke up at 3am because of the earthquake.

-First, we thought about how to escape from the house, but it only lasted 30 seconds.
-So we checked some information on internet and went back to bed again.
+First, a shock lasted only 30 seconds.
+We checked some information on internet and went back to bed again.

 Second, the aftershock happened and there was a blackout.
 But I thought it would be fixed before the sunrise.
 We went to bed again.